Issue: Commerce-Justice-Science (CJS) Appropriations

 Federal grant funds for the Department of Justice agencies that are important to state court operations are included in these bills.

 State courts advocate full funding for those programs created to assist state courts to respond to federal initiatives and implement federal mandates on state courts.
 Court leaders have also supported adding language that would permit their participation in the planning and funding of other federal programs that affect their workloads.

-The Departments of Commerce-Justice-Science appropriation bills contain programs of interest to state courts.
+The Departments of Commerce-Justice-Science (CJS) appropriation bills contain programs of interest to state courts.
 These bills also define eligibility for state and local government entities to apply for these funds.
-Eligible recipients of funds at the local level are usually defined as “states and units of local government,” which has been interpreted to exclude direct funding for the judiciary.
+Eligible recipients of funds at the state and local level are usually defined as “states and units of local government,” which sometimes has been interpreted to exclude direct funding for the judicial branch.

 The final omnibus appropriations law (PL 113-235) largely followed the outlines of the FY 2014 numbers.
 Most programs got level funding or slight decreases.
 The winners included: NICS and NCHIP criminal justice reporting.
 Programs that continue to struggle are the Juvenile Justice programs.
 Looking ahead to FY 2016, we anticipate the return of sequestration, which will once again mandate across the board cuts to all discretionary programs.